 The Gwyneth & Ieuan Evans Collection

-The brings an array of interesting Welsh porcelain with a focus on rarely seen academic examples and sought-after landscape decorated wares from Swansea and Nantgarw.
+This collection in The Welsh Sale brings an array of interesting Welsh porcelain with a focus on rarely seen academic examples and sought-after landscape decorated wares from Swansea and Nantgarw.
 The highlight from the collection is most likely the 1832 dated Ewenny Wassailing bowl.
 These unusual and rare communal bowls are part of the Welsh folk-tradition with the ancient New Year practice of wassailing conducted in Glamorgan.
 Parties would progress from house to house with greetings of health and prosperity and the bowls were generally filled with spiced ale to share.

 Due to the bowls being produced in small quantities regionally and because of the vulnerable nature of the bowls, coupled with their celebratory use, early examples are extremely rare survivors.